evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ### First row seats

-Only one front seat type is available in the Zeekr 001 Performance AWD.
+Only one front seat type is available in the Zeekr 001 Long Range RWD.

 The following functionalities are available on the **standard** seat.